Skip to content

 If FLECS is installed on your device, you can easily install logiccloud Control via the Marketplace.
 To do this, simply search for logiccloud Control and click on install.
 As soon as the installation is complete, you can access the web interface via Apps and the Open App button.

-If you want to uninstall logiccloud Control, follow the instructions in the binding dialog, in the Management commands section (reccomended).
+If you want to uninstall logiccloud Control, follow the instructions in the binding dialog, in the Management commands section (recommended).

-A manual approach is by runnign the following commands:
+A manual approach is by running the following commands:

 # Show container